IBM-Cloud/cf-deployment-tracker-client-swift/README.md

 [![Build Status - Master](https://travis-ci.org/IBM-Bluemix/cf-deployment-tracker-client-swift.svg?branch=master)](https://travis-ci.org/IBM-Bluemix/cf-deployment-tracker-client-swift)
 [![Platform][platform-badge]][platform-url]

+🚫 This project is no longer maintained.
+We recommend using [Metrics Collector Service](https://github.com/IBM/metrics-collector-client-swift) instead.

 # Overview
 The cf deployment tracker for Swift is a package used to track number of deployments to IBM Cloud for a particular Swift project.
 This Swift package requires little setup and allows IBMers to view deployment stats on the [Deployment Tracker](https://deployment-tracker.mybluemix.net/stats), for their demo/tutorial projects.
 If you'd like, you can include a deployment count badge in your project's README: